thephpleague/csv/docs/9.0/converter/xml.md

 public XMLConverter::recordElement(string $node_name, string $record_offset_attribute_name = ''): self
 ~~~

-This method sets the XML record name and optionnally the attribute name for the record offset value if you want this information preserved.
+This method sets the XML record name and optionally the attribute name for the record offset value if you want this information preserved.

 <p class="message-info">The default record element name is <code>row</code>.</p>
 <p class="message-info">The default attribute name is the empty string.</p>